Truck mix Truck Tralier Truck Truck Truck JCB

 Intercepting Traps

-If the water carries a lot of coarse particles of silt, sand etc., it is better to remove these before entering into the building drain.
+If the water carries a lot of coarse particles of silt, sand, etc., it is better to remove these before entering the building drain.
 The silt particles normally enter the drain because of their use in washing utensils.
 A silt trap is similar to a grid chamber.

 Loading